 In this Citadel Christmas ornament, you can see how shallow the depth-of-field is at ƒ/4.8 compared to the photo with the Sigma 35mm ƒ/1.4 below.

-Now just to let you see how your distance impacts the depth-of-field here, I just backed up a hair in the lower photo of the ornament with the Micro‑Nikkor Macro 60mm f/2.8 D.
+Now, just to let you see how your distance impacts the depth of field here, I just backed up a hair in the lower photo of the ornament with the Micro‑Nikkor Macro 60mm f/2.8 D.

 Since I backed up, the aperture opened up a little, so you would think the depth-of-field would shrink, but the opposite happened.
 Again this is due to the distance to the subject.